onurbingol/NVIDIA-Omniverse-Azure-Operations-Twin/README.md

 1. Once the deployment is complete, navigate to the **Overview** section of your Static Web App.
 2. Click on the **Site URL** to verify that your React app is deployed and accessible.

-##  5. <a name='FinalEnd-to-EndValidation'></a>Final End-to-End Validation

-###  5.1. <a name='3DViewerComponent'></a> 3D Viewer Component

-This step validates that pod containing and Envoy proxy is running in Kubernetes can be accessed remotely via Azure cloud using Omniverse Kit App Streaming with WebRTC streaming Omniverse Viewport to the bundled React app running in an Edge or Chrome browser.
-See GitHub Repo “testing” panel.

-Web client users should be able to navigate around in the 3D Viewport panel using mouse controls or WSAD movement.
-[Viewport Navigation — Omniverse Extensions latest documentation](https://docs.omniverse.nvidia.com/extensions/latest/ext_core/ext_viewport/navigation.html)    When an object in the 3D Viewport scene is “picked” (left mouse click), that information is sent to the Power BI Report.
-Note that only pre-specified objects in the scene are pickable.

-###  5.2. <a name='PowerBIComponent'></a>Power BI Component

-*Signing in should present Power BI report, with IoT data streaming into report tables.*

-###  5.3. <a name='ValidationofCompleteISVWebAppDeployment'></a>Validation of Complete ISV Web App Deployment

-*How to validate the two panels together in top-level web app.
-TBD*